 - Ph.D. in Nursing

 Although hands-on training in nursing can't be done through fully online programs, current nurses can earn advanced degrees through distance learning.
 Aspiring nurses can complete hybrid programs in which they take some courses online and others on campus.
 RNs who would like to earn a bachelor's degree can find many Bachelor of Nursing options through online schools.
+Check out the links below to learn more about some available distance learning opportunities in the field of nursing.

 There are dozens of specialization options available for nurses at all levels.
 You can specialize in home care, critical care, pediatrics, oncology… the list goes on.
 Here's a sampling of some options, but click around Education-Portal.com for information about many more specializations.